SyedaSarah18/Heart-Failure-Prediction/README.md

 Within the Azure Machine Learning Studio environment, I built two models: a customized model with hyperparameter tuning, and one using Automated Machine Learning.
 I then analyzed the performance of both models and deployed the best performing model as a service using Azure Container Instances (ACI).
 In addition, a chatgpt API was integrated in the back-end to provide an AI driven experience to the Heart Disease Detection website.

-Machine Learning Concepts: Regression, Classification,
+Machine Learning Concepts: Regression, Classification, Ensemble methods.
 # Implementation
 ![Presentation pptx](https://github.com/SyedaSarah18/Heart-Failure-Prediction/assets/54178904/dc6b3099-f9ad-47a9-a593-df605550c4f3)
 # Result